 The Alternatives to Home Equity Loan for Debt Consolidation

-While a home equity loan is an attractive option for debt consolidation, it may not be the right move for everyone.
+While a home equity loan is an attractive option for consolidating high interest debt, it may not be the right move for everyone.
 Also, not everyone may be able to avail one.

-Here are some other ways to consolidate your debt:
+Here are some other alternative ways to consolidate your debt:

 Personal Loan